balqui/Popeel/README.md

 task of going there to refill the basked has to be programmed explicitly.

+Two simpler goals are provided through the "first user" and "second user" program files.

 ### How do I get set up? ###

 Get the file popeel.py somewhere on your Python path.
 Files